 Study Smart: Your Essential Guide for University is a short online course, developed at the University of Reading and using the FutureLearn platform.
 The content has been developed by the Study Advice team at the University, drawing on their experience and expertise in working with students across all disciplines to help them understand tutor expectations and develop their skills for study success.
 There has been input from academic tutors and current students, some of whom will feature in the course itself.

 The Study Advice team worked in partnership with the University's Online Courses team, building on their successful track record of creating engaging and high-quality online courses that have reached over 1.3 million learners across the globe.

 The aim of the course is to prepare new undergraduates and foundation students for studying at university level, and to welcome them into the learning community at the University of Reading.
 The principles behind university-level study will be conveyed through a series of 'steps' including brief articles, videos, student-created animations, quizzes, and discussions with other students.
 There will be early opportunities to make contact with peers and discussion is encouraged.
 Discussion boards are moderated by trained student moderators and Study Advisers.

-While we expect that many students will complete the course before arriving at Reading, it will remain open throughout their first year for them to return to and remind themselves of what they learnt.
+While we expect that many students will complete the course before arriving at Reading, it will remain open for enrolments throughout their first term.
+Once enrolled they can return to the course and remind themselves of what they learnt.
 So there will be plenty of opportunities to encourage your students to complete.
 We are planning to monitor enrolment and hope to also monitor completion.
 Tutors will not be asked to undertake any monitoring, but we hope that you will encourage a culture of completion among your students.